Local Operator Entanglement in Spin Chains: Introduction and summary

-The authors in \cite{2014PhRvD..89f6015A, es} found the time evolution of mutual information and entanglement entropy for two disjoint intervals in holographic CFT, a CFT that has a gravity dual, does not follow the quasiparticle interpretation.
+The authors in \cite{2014PhRvD..89f6015A,Asplund2015} found that the time evolution of mutual information and entanglement entropy for two disjoint intervals in holographic CFT, a CFT that has a gravity dual, does not follow the quasiparticle interpretation.
 The early-time evolution follows the relativistic propagation of quasiparticles, but the late-time evolution does not.
-The authors in \cite{2013PhRvD..87d6003H} found holographic tripartite mutual information, a linear combination of holographic mutual information, must be non-positive.
-These articles indicate the {\it multipartite entanglement} in CFTs depends on the details of the theories, such as operator contents.
-We think the multipartite entanglement sheds light on the details of thermalization.
-In \cite{2016JHEP...02..004H, 2017PhRvB..95i4206Z, 2019PhRvL.122y0603A, 2018PhRvX...8b1013V, 2017PhRvX...7c1016N, 2018arXiv180300089J, 2019arXiv191014575K,2018arXiv181200013N, 2019arXiv190607639K, 2020arXiv200514243K,2020arXiv200108222M}, it was found that the operator entanglement, the entanglement of state dual to the operator, elegantly captures the details of dynamics in non-equilibrium processes.
-The operator entanglement of the time-evolution operator has the strong ability to show the quantum information in the initial subsystem is delocalized in the late-time regime, so that local observers are not able to obtain it.
-Therefore, we study the non-equilibrium phenomena, many-body localization (MBL) and operator spreading, using operator entanglement.
-These phenomena are the frontier topics in non-equilibrium physics.
+The authors in \cite{2013PhRvD..87d6003H} found that holographic tripartite mutual information, a linear combination of holographic mutual information, must be non-positive.
+These articles indicate that the {\it multipartite entanglement} in CFTs depends on the details of the theories, such as the operator content.
+We will demonstrate how multipartite entanglement sheds light on the details of thermalization.
+In \cite{2016JHEP...02..004H, 2017PhRvB..95i4206Z, 2019PhRvL.122y0603A, PhysRevX.8.021013, 2017PhRvX...7c1016N, 2018arXiv180300089J, Kudler_Flam_2020,Nie_2019, Kudler-Flam_2020,Kudler-Flam_2021,MacCormack_2021}, it was found that the operator entanglement, the entanglement of state dual to the operator, elegantly captures the details of dynamics in non-equilibrium processes.
+The operator entanglement of the time-evolution operator is able to directly show that the quantum information in the initial subsystem is delocalized in the late-time regime, so that local observers are not able to obtain it.